lizthrilla/intro-to-web-test-drive/chapter-1-html/00-html/intro-to-html.md

 ## Possible Assignments

-- `open a business` - Create the HTML for a business of your choice.
+- `It All Starts with HTML` - [Create the HTML for a business of your choice](https://github.com/lizthrilla/intro-to-web-test-drive/blob/master/chapter-1-html/00-html/assignment.md).

 ## Additional Resources